 - What about a 16-year-old teenager?
-16-year-olds are certainly capable of working in some capacity, and many 16-year-olds have jobs on planet Earth.
+16-year-olds are certainly capable of working in some capacity, and many 16-year-olds have jobs.
 Do we ask 16-year-olds to work in some capacity in our new city, or not?

 - If a person is an adult (age 18+) in college, are they exempt from food production?
 Or should they provide for their own food, clothing, etc.?

 - When a mother gives birth to a child, is she exempt from food production for a week?
 A month?
 A year?
 Two years?
 This gets to the idea of maternity leave: how much is appropriate?
-How long does the mother get a free ride?
+How long does the new mother get a “free ride”?
 When is she reasonably able to resume, for example, growing her own food (which only requires a few hours of her human time per week)?
 And what about the father?
-Does he get paternity leave, or no?
+Does he get paternity leave, or not?
 If so, how much leave do one or both parents get?

 - Once a child is born, who is responsible for growing the food for feeding the child?
 Is it the parents alone (this is, in essence, how it works in America today, ignoring food stamps and other welfare provisions)?
 The other workers in the city alone?
 Some kind of hybrid?